walwalwalides/MMP_Collection/MMP_Desktop/README.md

       - Auto Generate .mmp files with all specific information for every packages in a single collection.

       - Create a collection using all existes packages in the main database.

+      - Merge two packages in one single package.

  ## MMP Cloud